mudasobwa/mudasobwa.github.io/_posts/2020-07-15-generated-types.md

 ### Less Naïve Attempt

-We need to _inject_ AST as AST. without unquoting it.
+We need to _inject_ AST as AST, without unquoting it.
 Fine.
 Sounds as a stalemate?—Well, not really.

 ```elixir
 defmacro __using__(opts) do